einzwell/Compact-SHA1/README.md

 # Compact-SHA1

 Compact-SHA1 is a compact and portable implementation of the Secure Hash Algorithm 1 in C with no external dependencies.
-It only consists of a single function, `SHA1Hash()`, which takes a contiguous input buffer to be hashed and generates a 160-bit (40-byte) binary digest.
+It only consists of a single function, `compactSHA1()`, which takes a contiguous input buffer to be hashed as an argument and generates a 160-bit (40-byte) binary digest.

-This implementation is largely based on NIST's FIPS Publication 180-4 with a couple minor tweaks (see below) for slight optimisiation.
+This implementation is largely based on NIST's FIPS Publication 180-4 with a couple minor tweaks for slight optimisation.

 **Warning:** Not recommended for bulk hashing.

-## Minor Tweaks
--  The bitwise choice function as specified in FIPS 180-4 (`(A ∧ B) ∨ (~A ∧ C)`) has been replaced with its minimised equivalent (`C ⊕ (A ∧ (C ⊕ B))`).
-Assuming non-optimising compiler, this should produce ~3 fewer assembly instructions than the original one.
-- The bitwise majority function as specified in FIPS 180-4 (`(A ∧ B) ∨ (A ∧ C) ∨ (B ∧ C)`) has also been replaced with its minimised equivalent (`(A ∧ B) ∨ (C ∧ (A ∨ B)`) to achieve similar effect.

 ## Usage